 When do you cut jump stitches?

-High-end embroidery machines offer automatic jump thread trimming, but budget-friendly embroidery machines like mine don’t!
+High-end embroidery machines offer automatic jump thread trimming, but cheap embroidery machines like mine don’t!
 As such, I have to manually cut jump stitch threads.

 If you used a water-soluble stabilizer on the top of your fabric, it’s easiest to remove the jump threads before you remove the topping.
 Those pesky stitches are HARD to find when buried in terry towel loops, for instance!